Geo4Impact 2025

 • Integrated land-use planning

-• Mapping of Socio-economic conditions
+• Mapping of socio-economic conditions

 • Participatory mapping and community engagement